-This is an introductory graduate-level course in research design and methods and program evaluation.
+This is a graduate-level course in research design and methods and program evaluation.
 Topics include design, implementation, and analysis of quantitative and qualitative research, in addition to models and methods of instrument design.
-It includes an awareness of the importance of research as well as the limitations and difficulties in conducting research in the counseling field.
-Course materials will include information about specific methods such as single case designs, action and outcome-based research as well as both quantitative and qualitative approaches.
-The course prepares master level advanced counselors-in-training to understand research design and evaluation, including statistical analysis, so that they can become skilled and informed consumers of published research to practice in various settings.
-The course will also focus on the process of conducting research in accordance with ethical guidelines and standards of practice established for counselors.
-Prerequisites: CMGR 515, 520, and 537.
+It includes an awareness of the importance of research and the limitations and difficulties in researching the counseling field.
+Course materials will include information about specific methods such as single-case designs, action, outcomebased research, and quantitative and qualitative approaches.
+The course prepares master-level advanced counselors-in-training to understand research design and evaluation, including statistical analysis, so that they can become skilled and informed consumers of published research to practice in various settings.
+The course will also focus on research following ethical guidelines and standards of practice established for counselors.
+Prerequisite: CMGR 500.